OlivierLD/raspberry-coffee/Project.Trunk/RasPiRadar/README.md

 - TCP interface.
 - REST Interface.
 TODO

-The different flavors are done thnrouyfgh a `Consumer<DirectionAndRange>`.
+The different flavors are implemented through a `Consumer<DirectionAndRange>`.

 > Note: All the required components are part of this project (Serial Port interface, TCP Reader, REST server).